palmdrop/bspwm-tools/README.md

 A script that keeps track of all the hidden nodes of all desktops, and unhides them in the reverse order they were hidden.
 A temporary directory is created at `tmp/hidden` to store the window pids.

+If a window is unhidden but not focused, an informative notification will be sent using `notify-send`.

 ### Presel
 *bspc-presel*